Creating Hope: La Esperanza Then and Now

 In the beginning, La Esperanza was made up of tin, plastic, wood and cardboard shacks.
 There was no sewage system, electricity or potable water.
 Since then, La Esperanza has transformed into a viable community with cement block houses, underground sewage pipes and other basic services.
 These improvements were carried out by the active participation of the community and with support from international organizations such as UNICEF.

 We, the women of UPAVIM, made it our mission years ago to dedicate ourselves to making a difference where it is needed and tackling many of these issues in our community.

-Without a doubt, La Esperanza continues to suffer from many of the social problems that characterize marginalized populations like delinquent and gang violence, discrimination against women, domestic violence, alcoholism, drug addiction, illiteracy, unemployment, child and adult malnutrition, the lack of health services, child abuse, and the lack of sufficient schools for our children.
-As a result depression, fear and apathy amongst our population flourishes.
+La Esperanza continues to suffer from many of the social problems that characterize marginalized populations like gang and domestic violence, illiteracy, unemployment, alcoholism, and malnutrition.
+Depression, fear, and apathy pervade our community.

 Many families have disintegrated.
 Many mothers are the sole supporters of their families.
 Ofted children are left without a lasting positive male presence.
 Lack of financial resources, proper supervision and basic community services stifle the growth and development of our children.
 We are dedicated to tackling these issues in our community with employment opportunities for women and our health and educational services.